 Advent wreath liturgies

-Maren Tirabassi (Gifts in Open Hands) has written an Advent Wreath liturgy framed in the context of COVID.
+Maren Tirabassi (Gifts in Open Hands) has written an Advent Wreath liturgy.
 (Thanks Maren for your liturgies that have helped so many of us in 2020).

 ‘Several years ago Cláudio Carvalhaes, professor of worship at Union Theological Seminary, suggested that we lament before we light – naming those things which oppose or diminish hope, peace, joy and love.
+What opposes hope or shatters peace, what do we miss that seem so important to joy, what are the things that numb us to love.
 We name them and then claim the power of that light over them.
-In this strange year his insight seems even more true.

 First Sunday in Advent